 Independent learning is supported by a range of excellent learning facilities, including the Hive and library resources, the virtual learning environment, and extensive electronic learning resources.

 You will be taught by a teaching team whose expertise and knowledge are closely matched to the content of the modules on the course.
-The team includes 9 core academic staff (four FTE, two 0.5 FTE and 3 0.8 FTE), all of whom are HCPC registered social workers.
-The team includes a principal lecturer, senior lecturers, an university tutor and a practice facilitator.
+The team includes 9 core academic staff (three FTE, two 0.5 FTE and four 0.8 FTE), all of whom are HCPC registered social workers.
+The team includes senior lecturers and a practice facilitator.